growdigital/forestgarden.wales/content/article/defiinition.md

 - /blog/what-is-a-forest-garden/
 ---

-A forest garden works with nature to grow produce sustainably with less work.
+A forest garden mimics the edge of woodland and works with nature to grow produce sustainably for less work.

-The key features are:

-1. Mimics edge of woodland
+## Principles

+1. Shelter from elements
 2. Layers of planting
 3. Permanent living ground cover
-4. Provides its own nutrients & pest control
+4. Provides own nutrients & pest control

+## Features

 Using trees, shrubs, perennials and self-seeding annuals, it emulates a young natural woodland.
-The principles of a forest garden can apply to any sized garden:
+The features of a forest garden can apply to any sized garden:

 1. Productive
 2. Sustainable
 3. Low maintenance

-## 1. Productive
+### 1. Productive

 * A forest garden is a productive garden, growing food, wood and other crops.
 * It is multi-layered, using all available space in [4 dimensions](/blog/seven-layers-forest-garden/).

-## 2. Sustainable
+### 2. Sustainable

 * Supplies its own nutrients with mineral accumulators and nitrogen fixing plants.
 * As a balanced ecosystem, the wildlife predators keep the pests in check.